EcoJulia/SpatialEcology.jl/docs/src/examples/nodebased.md

 This example demonstrates how to do a node-based comparison of species distributions, as described in [Borregaard, M.K., Rahbek, C., Fjeldså, J., Parra, J.L., Whittaker, R.J. and Graham, C.H.
 (2014).
 Node-based analysis of species distributions. _Methods in Ecology and Evolution_ **5**: 1225-1235](http://macroecointern.dk/pdf-reprints/Borregaard_MEE_2014.pdf).

-We will use SpatialEcology functionality and the ecojulia phylogenetics package Phylo to reimplement the method from the paper, from first principles.
+We will reimplement the method from the paper from first principles, using SpatialEcology functionality and the ecojulia phylogenetics package Phylo.
 We start by loading the basic data objects and end up with defining a function with the full functionality of the published paper.

+We will work with the distributions and phylogenetic relationships for all species of the family `Tyrannidae` in the Americas.
+The species occurrences are defined on a regular grid with a cellsize of 1 lat/long degree.
+This is one of the datasets used in the Borregaard _et al._ (2014) paper.

 ### Load data and create objects
 First, let's load the data.

+Species occurrence data for spatial ecological analysis exists in a variety of different formats.
+A common format is to have the data in one or several CSV files.

-We have the data in two DataFrames, one of species occurrences in each grid cell, and one with the lat-long coordinates of each grid cell.
-The DataFrame of occurrences is in the widely used phylocom format, which is a long-form format for associating the occurrence of species in sites.
+In this case, we have the data in two CSV tables, one of species occurrences in each grid cell, and one with the lat-long coordinates of each grid cell.

+The CSV table of occurrences is in the widely used phylocom format, which is a long-form format for associating the occurrence of species in sites.
-It consists of three columns, a column of species names, one of abundances (here 1, as it's a presence-absence data set) and a column of sites.
+It consists of three columns, a column of species names, one of abundances (here all have the value 1, as it's a presence-absence data set) and a column of sites.
 ```@example nodebased
 using CSV, DataFrames, SpatialEcology
 phylocom = CSV.read("../../data/tyrann_phylocom.tsv", DataFrame)
-first(phylocom, 4)
+first(phylocom, 4) # hide
 ```

 The coordinates is a simple DataFrame with a column of sites, one of latitude and one of longitude
 ```@example nodebased
 coord = CSV.read("../../data/tyrann_coords.tsv", DataFrame)
-first(coord, 4)
+first(coord, 4) # hide
 ```

 We ensure that the column of sites are represented as `string`s in both data